mxpoch/PCF/README.md

 To understand how to effectively use PCF, knowledge of how the library is structured is required.
 ### How PCF Works
-PCF requires two seperate google sheets:
+PCF requires two seperate google sheets to interact correctly:

-![Showing the two tabs of google sheets, located bottom right corner of the GUI][sheets] to interact correctly.
+![Showing the two tabs of google sheets, located bottom right corner of the GUI][sheets]

 The sheets generate a hierarchy pictured here:

-![example of the command CF.hierachy()][hierarchy] With the occurrence of each payment being displayed next to the name.
+![example of the command CF.hierachy()][hierarchy]

+With the occurrence of each payment being displayed next to the name.
 The hierarchy can be thought of as a rudimentary file system, with only the files at the very bottom (or leafs, in Computer Science terms) containing actual data.
 Selecting any of theses groups will show up as the collective sum of all its contents over time in the generated graph (see the examples at the beginning of the PCF).